STANDARD 8 - NUMERICAL OPERATIONS

 The topics that should comprise the numerical operations focus of

-the ninth through twelfth grade mathematics program are:
+the kindergarten through second grade mathematics program are:

-Standard 8 - Numerical Operations - Grades 9-12
+Standard 8 - Numerical Operations - Grades K-2

 Indicators and Activities